LemurP/print-and-do/README.md

 Main changes:
 * Methods are not invoked before getting to the specific step
   * Enables each step to perform operations at the correct time
+ * Command-line interface for running PADos from start
+ * Standalone version without any requirements

 Inspired by [this blog post](https://blog.danslimmon.com/2019/07/15/do-nothing-scripting-the-key-to-gradual-automation) by Dan Slimmon.

 Define your own run-book in a class extending from `Runbook`.
 Every method that doesn't begin with an underscore is read in as a step to be completed, in order.
-The step name will be built from the method name, and the description is taken either from the method's own docstring or from any data returned from invoking the method.
+The step name will be built from the method name, and the description is taken from the method's own docstring.

 # Installation